Illustration showing finance book, money, coin, chart, and red X symbolizing financial mistakes

 Setting and adhering to financial goals is not just a defensive strategy against common pitfalls; it’s a proactive step towards financial success and peace of mind.
 By establishing and following through on clear, achievable financial goals, you’re paving the way for a secure financial future.

-Section 3: Living Within Your Means
+Section 3: Not Living Within Your Means

 Understanding and Avoiding Overspending